Jbsco/ap-toolkit/README.md

 # AP Toolkit

-Observatory automation scripts for coordinated astrophotography nodes.
+Deployment and processing scripts for Raspberry Pi nodes controlled by KStars/Ekos.
+Simplifies setup of Pi-based astrophotography nodes and automates data processing workflows.

+## What it does

+The AP Toolkit assists with:
+- **Deploying** KStars/Ekos and INDI software on Raspberry Pi nodes
+- **Configuring** hardware permissions and system settings for astrophotography equipment
+- **Testing** camera connectivity and basic hardware functionality
+- **Processing** captured image data with automated calibration and stacking
+- **Managing** file transfers and network storage between nodes

 ## Scripts

-- `node.sh` - Node deployment, hardware setup, camera testing, NFS setup, and file transfer management
+- `node.sh` - Raspberry Pi deployment, hardware setup, camera testing, NFS setup, and file transfer management
 - `process.sh` - Batch processing with Siril and astrometry.net

 ## Quick Start